aqilsulthan/psychika-api/README.md

 ## Api Documentation
 Api documentation of this project was created with [swagger](https://swagger.io/).
-You can access the swagger configuration file from [this link](https://aqilsulthan.github.io/psychika-api/).
+You can access the Api configuration file from [this link](https://aqilsulthan.github.io/psychika-api/).
 You can also discover the interactive documentation by going to `/docs` when you run the application.

 ## Database Selection